ascetic-monk/DSCL/README.md

 # Dual-Space Contrastive Learning for Open-World Semi-Supervised Classification
-Pytorch implement of "Dual-Space Contrastive Learning for Open-World Semi-Supervised Classification" in TNNLS 2024 (under review).
+Pytorch implement of "Dual-Space Contrastive Learning for Open-World Semi-Supervised Classification" in TNNLS 2025 (Accepted).
 _________________